jnhthomp/time-trial-api-server/README.md

   - If given seconds after removing minutes value if there are less than 10 seconds remaing the format is incorrect
   - Currently looks like this: `convertSecToTimeString(66) => 1:6.000`
   - Should look like this: `convertSecToTimeString(66) => 1:06.000`

+- Add validation to game/track names to replaces spaces with '_'

+- Add form each items to a new line for better mobile formatting

+- Create seperate routes for API (data only) and ejs routes
+  - Update links in discord bot to match these non routes (embed object should link to ejs route but data should come from api route)
+  - Make sure links in ejs file link to ejs route and not api route

 ## Lessons Learned
 - Creating Node server applications
 - Interacting with MongoDB via CRUD actions